 Attendance: You will get the most out of this class if you actively participate.
 To that end, there will be graded assignments that require you to be present in class.
-I realize that some absences are unavoidable, so I will drop your six lowest days of regular in-class work, no questions asked.
-You will need to provide documentation of excusable absences for more than six days to be dropped.
-There is no penalty for missing class beyond a zero grade on the assignments missed.
+I realize that some absences are unavoidable, so I will drop your six lowest days (two weeks worth) of regular in-class work, no questions asked.
+If there are reasonable circumstances causing you to miss more assignments than I drop, accommodations will be made on a case-by-case basis.